On this page:

 3 |

 This course is the second of two studio courses that will prepare you to create solutions to real-world industry problems within a design firm context.
-In the second part of Design Studio, students will explore more complex problems and create solutions and prototypes for presentation and iteration.
-Increasingly complex projects will provide a foundation for the development of a learner portfolio to support the transition into industry.
+In this course, you'll explore more complex problems and create and present designs and prototypes for clients, iterating based on their feedback.
+These detailed projects will also help you to develop your professional portfolio and support your transition into industry.
 Pre-requisites:

 |